johnnymetz/johnny-metz-blog/content/posts/blue-green-deployments.md

 # SELECT name FROM product
 ```

 Deploy the changes.
 The blue-green deployment will run the migration, spin up the green environment, switch traffic to it, and spin down the blue environment.
-Now our production environment is running without the `rating` field and we can safely remove it from the database in the next migration.
+Now our production environment is running without the `rating` field and we can safely remove it from the database in the next step.

-### Migration 2: Database changes
+### Step 2: Database changes

 ```python
 # 0003_remove_product_rating_from_db.py